Endoscopic Retrograde Cholangiopancreatography (ERCP)

 What is an ERCP?

-A slim flexible tube with a light on the end (duodenoscope) is gently passed from your mouth into your stomach.
-The view can be watched on a TV monitor.
-The opening to the bile and pancreatic duct (papilla) can be seen.
-A small plastic tube is passed down the duodenoscope into this opening.
-Dye is then injected which shown up on the X-ray.
+Endoscopic Retrograde Cholangiopancreatography) (ERCP) is a procedure where a flexible tube with a camera on the end is passed through the mouth into the first part of the small bowel.
+The opening to the bile and pancreatic ducts can be seen.
+A flexible wire is passed down the endoscope into the opening.
+Dye is then injected which is shown up on the X-ray to confirm the position of the equipment and bile duct.

 ERCP and sphincterotomy